-See "-Financial Condition of the City and Other Overlapping Governmental Bodies" below for a discussion of the implications for O'Hare of the current financial challenges faced by the City and other public bodies located within the Air Trade Area.

-FINANCIAL CONDITION OF THE CITY AND OTHER OVERLAPPING GOVERNMENTAL BODIES

-The 2016 Senior Lien Bonds are limited obligations of the City payable solely from the Revenues (and (i) the 2016E Senior Lien Bonds are also payable from the 2016E Pledged Other Available Moneys and (ii) the 2016F Senior Lien Bonds are also payable from a subordinate pledge of PFC Revenues), and do not constitute an indebtedness or a loan of credit of the City and neither the faith and credit nor the taxing power of the City nor any property of the City is pledged as security for the 2016 Senior Lien Bonds.
-The City is the issuer of the 2016 Senior Lien Bonds and the information under this heading regarding the City's financial condition and the financial condition of other governmental bodies sharing a common tax base is provided as information regarding certain factors that could impact the level of enplaned passenger traffic and aviation activity at O'Hare.
+OTArre, which could materially super-chilafteet Officies coorations of charcial conductor.
+See "-Financial Condition of the City and Other Overlapping Governmental Bodies" below for a discussion of the implications for O'Hare of the current financial challenges faced by the City and other public bodies located within the Air Trade Areas bot hanne outsing a structure two opens as many low Have shout the new second the state of the masses where summer as here to be specific as the second s FINANCIAL CONDITION OF THE CITY AND OTHER OVERLAPPING GOVERNMENTAL BODIES A CONDITION OF THE CITY AND OTHER OVERLAPPING GOVERNMENTAL BODIES A species with at speciel of the steam of the public which the periods will ensure the public or with the the 2017 Senior Lien Bonds are limited obligations of the City, and do not constitute an indebtedness or a loan of credit of the City and neither the faith and credit nor the taxing power of the City nor any property of the City is pledged as security for the 2017 Senior Lien Bonds.
+The City is the issuer of the 2017 Senior Lien Bonds and the information under this heading regarding the City's financial condition, and the financial condition of other governmental bodies sharing a common tax base is provided as information regarding certain factors that could impact the level of enplaned passenger traffic and aviation activity at O'Hare.
+The manufacture of the hard standard to an in a standard to the standard to the

+We want the state of the area to state the state of the s and the : ") ::; :.
 Unfunded Pensions.
 The Retirement Funds have significant unfunded liabilities and low funding ratios.
-The City's contributions to the Retirement Funds in accordance with the Pension Code have not been sufficient, when combined with employee contributions and investment returns, to offset increases in the Retirement Funds' liabilities, which has contributed to the significant underfunding of the Retirement Funds.
+The City's contributions to the Retirement Funds in accordance with the Pension Code have not been sufficient, when combined with employee contributions and investment returns, to offset increases in the Retirement Funds' liabilities, which has contributed to the significant underfunding of the

+Retirement Funds.
 Moreover, the contributions to the Retirement Funds in accordance with the Pension Code have had the effect of deferring the funding of the Retirement Funds' liabilities, which increases the costs of such liabilities and the associated financial risks, including the risk that each Retirement Fund will not be able to pay its obligations when due.
 Furthermore, increases in the City's contributions to the Retirement Funds (such as those scheduled to occur under Act 1495, as modified by Act 506) caused the City to increase its revenues and may require the City to further increase its revenues, reduce its expenditures, or some combination thereof, which may impact the services provided by the City or limit the City's ability to generate additional revenues for other purposes in the future.